Our Team

 NICOLE FRIELDS

-CADC, VP Recovery Services, Women’s Addiction Recovery Manor, Henderson, KY; Men’s Addiction Recovery Campus, Bowling Green, KY
+CADC, VP Recovery Services, Women’s Addiction Recovery Manor, Henderson, Kentucky; Men’s Addiction Recovery Campus, Bowling Green, Kentucky

 CECIL DUNN